Ghana Revenue Authority: History

+The Ghana Revenue Authority announced in April 2022 that it will begin collecting value added taxes (VAT) from non-resident companies or persons that conduct business transactions in Ghana via the electronic transmission of data over communications networks like the internet.

 Organizational structure

-A nine-member governing Board of Directors, consisting of both public and private sector experts, makes policy decisions to be implemented by GRA Management.
-The Board also makes recommendations to the Minister of Finance on tax policy, reforms and legislations.
+A nine-member governing board of directors, consisting of both public and private sector experts, makes policy decisions to be implemented by GRA Management.
+The Board also makes recommendations to the Minister of Finance on tax policy, reform and legislation.